Here are eight ways in which Irani can lead the convergence between various departments of the government while occupying both the chairs.

 The Ministry of Textiles has taken the step of opening the first Center of Excellence in Almora "for the preparation and research of natural fiber by the plants found in Himalayan regions".

 This should make just a tipping point of futuristic large hearted convergence.

 Seven: Use the textile ministry to stitch a social fabric with women in the centre

 Woman is the soul of the loom.
 Where she is not already part of weaving groups, the headstart can be made stronger by collaborating with the state departments and private groups.

-Last month, about an interesting programme in Kerala by the Scheduled Caste Development Department where 40 women are getting special training in organic handweaving and block printing.
+Last month, the New Indian Express reported about an interesting programme in Kerala by the Scheduled Caste Development Department where 40 women are getting special training in organic handweaving and block printing.

 As per the report, the organiser of this training workshop was a Haryana-based label.

 The two designers behind the label and the programme talked about the declining number of weavers in North, against the contrasting picture of Kerala where "the strength of the weaver community hasn’t waned."

 The intervention from the designer was aimed at bringing buyers and adding a "fresh touch to the Kerala textile sector".

 Irani's intervention in weaving relationships between different regions to encourage and involve more and more women in the weaving and handicrafts can go on to strengthen the role of region and caste diversities in this sector.